 The liberal arts component of our program’s mission is to prepare a well educated citizenry able to contribute to a dynamic, diverse and global society.
 We expect our students to be fundamentally different in their knowledge, attitudes, and general perspectives than others who have not completed a course of higher education.
 While students may rightfully enjoy higher future expectations of societal status and rewards, they should also recognize these expectations also carry corresponding higher levels of individual and social responsibility.

 The core activity of the program’s faculty is instruction.
 It is the activity that is the heart of the teaching-learning process.
 Violations of norms regarding classroom behavior are therefore seen as serious threats to the core values encompassing the purpose and meaning of higher education.
-The Student Code of Conduct and the Academic Integrity provides students with a discussion of student conduct expectations and academic expectations.
+The Student Code of Conduct provides students with a discussion of student conduct expectations and academic expectations.
 The Sociology program has identified those expectations which are relevant to student behavior in Sociology classes.

 Students with Disabilities